BartsBoneJointHealth/HipFractureStudyathon/documentation/HowToRun.md

 **2. Assign Variables**

-Run section `B) Assign Variables`.
+Run section `B. Assign Variables`.
 The following variables will be created:

 1) **configBlock**: Shorthand reference of the database.
 This should be a single string without spaces e.g. synpuf
 2) **database**:    The database name.
 This should be a single string without spaces  e.g. synpuf